 **Now, some of you might be questioning the Paleo-ness of white wine.
 Rightfully so.
 It’s very sugary and won’t be right for everyone.
 I’m in this lifestyle for the long-haul and don’t often freak out about things like this.
 I mean, one cup that’s getting reduced for a pan sauce of which only a couple tablespoons will be served on my plate?
 I’m ok with that.
 If you have to be careful about your sugar on all fronts, then substitute additional stock for the wine.
 Don’t mess with your health.**

 When the pan sauce has reduced by at least half, spoon the broth (and as much of the minced garlic as you’d like) over your saltimbocca.
-Serve right away… and I might suggest serving it with that Maple Sage Roasted Butternut Squash.
+Serve right away… and I might suggest serving it with that Maple Sage Roasted Butternut Squash from Beyond Bacon.
 That was really tasty!